Email Deliverability in Debt Collection: Six Key Questions to Ask Your Provider

 How TrueAccord Measures Up

-From the very start back in 2013, TrueAccord’s approach to consumer engagement has been digital-first and continues to grow into a robust omnichannel operation through machine learning driven by data from 20 million customer engagements and counting.
+From the start of the company in 2013, TrueAccord’s approach to consumer engagement has been digital-first.
+This notion continues to grow into a robust omni-channel operation through machine learning that’s driven by data from 40 million customer engagements and counting.

 Why It Matters